kyl88/Smart_Book_Home_Assignment/README.md

 # Smart Book Recommendation and Performance Tracker

+## Please see Master branch for detailed code

 ## Objectives

 ### You are building a backend service for an online learning platform